SquareSR/Testing-Red-Classic/red-classic/README.md

 > The best way to learn victory road movement is to watch a video and replicate it.
 The image below will help you complete VR on the fly if you need the resource.

-> If a repel happens to run out early from extra steps, always use the next super repel right away.
+> This route has an extra super repel, you can super repel at the 2nd, 3rd, and 4th boulder.

 <img src="https://i.imgur.com/bZDhJ5p.jpeg" >

+> Note: always use all super repels to make room in your bag to buy full restores

 INDIGO PLATEAU